 In the Netherlands, a mortgage is formally arranged after you have made an offer on a property and it has been accepted.
 However, it’s important to make sure you have already investigated mortgage options and chosen your mortgage provider.
 They can give you a quote which, once you sign to agree the terms and conditions, will be valid for three months.
 It is usually possible to get an extension if the property transfer is going slowly.

-Mortgages may be arranged directly with lenders (typically the larger banks) or via a mortgage broker (hypotheek makelaar) or a mortgage advisor (hypotheekadviseur).
-There are a large number of mortgage brokers and advisors, and some firms, including Finsens and Expat Mortgages, explicitly cater to expats.
+Mortgages may be arranged directly with lenders (typically the larger banks) or via a mortgage advisor (hypotheekadviseur).
+There are a large number of mortgage brokers and advisors, and some firms, including Expat Mortgages, Independent Expat Finance and Oranjeland (whose particular focus is the south of the Netherlands), explicitly cater to expats.
 Additionally, according to the Financial Times, mortgage loans are increasingly originating from private funds acting on behalf of institutional investors (regiepartijen).
 Before the crisis, the main Dutch banks controlled around three-quarters of the Dutch mortgage market, but this landscape is increasingly changing as pension funds, insurance companies, small banks and foreign mortgage providers enter the market.

 Large banks include: